WHO WE ARE: HISTORY

 HISTORY

-In 1987 a small group of local residents formed the Woodstock Land Conservancy (WLC) to protect our scenic landscapes from excessive development.
+In 1987 a small group of local residents joined together to protect their community.
+The following year they formed the Woodstock Land Conservancy (WLC) to protect scenic landscapes from excessive development.
 WLC sought to give useful alternatives to landowners, drawing upon the structure offered by a not-for-profit land trust.
 In Spring 1989 WLC protected its first property with an easement on Aileen Cramer’s five-acre field on Ricks Road in Woodstock with its beautiful views of Mount Guardian.

 In December 2003, in partnership with the Open Space Institute (OSI), WLC launched a campaign to save the uppermost reaches of Overlook Mountain, the birthplace of the Hudson River School of painting and a vital habitat and migration corridor for wildlife.
 Working together with NYS DEC, WLC and OSI have added almost 600 acres to New York State’s Overlook Wild Forest, keeping the land on the tax rolls and “forever wild.”